jpmi1/VideoEngine2/README.md

 - If you encounter issues with video generation, check that your Gemini API key is valid
 - For Google Drive authentication issues, verify your OAuth credentials and redirect URI
 - If reference frame extraction fails, ensure ffmpeg is installed on your server
-- Run the included tests to verify functionality and identify any issues

 ## License